withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 ### Put your source code in `src`

 1. **Keep** Next's `public` folder untouched.

-    Astro uses the `public` directory for static assests, just like Next.
+    Astro uses the `public` directory for static assets, just like Next.
 There is no change needed to this folder, nor its contents.

 2. **Copy or Move** Next's other files and folders (e.g. `pages`, `styles` etc.) into Astro's `src/` folder.